Foraging & Cooking Wild Edible Foods & Medicines

 Cost & Registration

 Or email us to be put on our our list for the future.
 We always keep your information absolutely private, and will never share it.
-Have you ever attended one of our programs before?
-Please review us on our Better Business Bureau, Facebook, Yelp &Google pages.

-Can we get a refund if we cancel?
-Our refund policy below only offers credit for future programs if you cancel: payments are not refundable unless we don’t accept your application.
+Our refund policy only offers credit for future programs if you cancel: payments are not refundable unless we don’t accept your application.
 If you cancel for any reason, you may receive a full credit good through the following calendar year on appropriate and available programs listed on our schedule, although an additional deposit is needed to secure your spot in the future program.
 If a program you sign up for is canceled and not rescheduled at a time you can attend, you may receive a full refund except in cases of natural (weather, geologic, wildfire, etc) disasters, epidemics, grid failures, government shutdowns, conflicts or curfews, or other unforeseen emergencies making it unsafe for staff and/or attendees to reach or use program locations, in which case all payments made will be held by us without expiration date for your future use in appropriate/available programs of your choice.
 Reasons include the expenditure of funds (property rentals, advertising, materials, admin staff time, etc.) long before programs take place, i.e. deposits make it feasible for Wolf Camp to schedule programs in the first place, but our mutually understood agreement is that Wolf Camp will run the program at the safest available time in the future.
 Finally, no refund, nor credit, is given if a participant is asked to leave a program for inappropriateness as determined by our kids, youth and adult agreements for participation.